<< Yesterday

 1993 The Mets play their 5000th game in team history, losing to Philadelphia at Veterans Stadium, 6-3.
 Although New York has a record of 527 wins and 473 losses in the last thousand games, the franchise is still 338 games under .500 since its first contest in 1962.

-1994 At Busch Stadium, the Cardinals set a major league record when they leave 16 men stranded on the bases without scoring.
+1994 The Cardinals set a major league record at Busch Stadium when they leave 16 men stranded on the bases without scoring.
 The Phillies take advantage of the Redbirds' lack of timely hitting and beat St. Louis, 4-0.

 1994 In a 13-6 Oriole win over Milwaukee at County Stadium, Cal Ripken hits his 300th career home run, a three-run shot to deep left field off Teddy Higuera in the third inning.
 The 33-year-old future Hall of Fame infielder will finish his career in 2001 with 431 round-trippers.